 If you notice anything amiss, broken, faulty, sub-standard or potentially dangerous, please report it to the supervising keeper.
 Please make the supervisory keeper aware of any concerns you have should you think any animals are sick or injured.

-You are responsible for acting and working in a safe manner.
-Your actions while you work must never put other people at risk.
+You are responsible for acting and conducting your research in a safe manner.
+Your actions while you undertake your research must never put other people at risk.
 If you are found to be under the influence of alcohol or drugs during your placement you will be dismissed.

 3.2 Accident / Incident Reporting